-RedSeal also helps organizations meet the new “Business as Usual” best practices in PCI DSS 3.0.
-The BAU guidelines were added in 3.0 to emphasize the need to implement network security controls as ongoing processes, rather than focusing on “just in time” compliance when the annual audit rolls around.
+RedSeal also helps organizations meet the “Business as Usual” best practices in PCI DSS 3.2.
+The BAU guidelines were added to emphasize the need to implement network security controls as ongoing processes, rather than focusing on “just in time” compliance when the annual audit rolls around.
 RedSeal analyzes network infrastructure and risk on a nightly basis.
 This allows an organization to implement continuous monitoring of their segmentation and firewall configuration and effectiveness, with minimal operational overhead.

 Re-testing of segmentation following changes; prioritization and remediation of exploitable vulnerabilities.

 Validation of segmentation boundary; includes support for “Category 1/2/3” best practice segmentation strategy rapidly gaining traction with QSAs (Qualified Security Assessors).
 For more detail on RedSeal mapping to PCI 3.2 controls.

 PCI DSS Compliance Requirement 11.3.4—Penetration testing and CDE Segmentation

 A great example of how PCI DSS 3.X significantly changes control activity implementation is the new requirement for penetration testing of the CDE segmentation boundary (11.3.4).